 Donate to the charities that benefit from the annual Congressional Baseball Game, which will go on as scheduled despite the June 14 shooting.

 By now you are aware of the incident, in which a man attacked the Republican Congressional baseball team as they practiced on an Alexandria, Va., diamond for the bipartisan match.
-House rep Steve Scalise of Louisiana, who is the Republican majority whip, was shot in the hip and remains in critical condition.
+House rep Steve Scalise of Louisiana, who is the Republican majority whip, was shot in the hip and faces a long recovery.
 Two members of his security detail were among the four others injured by gunfire.

 The Congressional baseball game is a Washington, D.C. tradition that dates back to 1909.
 Today, it benefits three charities: The Boys & Girls Club of Greater Washington, the Washington Nationals Dream Foundation, and the Washington Literacy Center.